kan-fumihito/wasm-micro-runtime/samples/migr/README.md

 The "migr" sample project
 ==============

-This sample demonstrates a few basic usages of embedding WAMR:
+This sample demonstrates running WebAssembly process migration of embedding WAMR:
 - initialize runtime
-- load wasm app and instantiate the module
-- call wasm function and pass arguments
+- restore process from sample/basic at 500 of program counter
 - export native functions to the WASM apps
 - wasm function calls native function and pass arguments
 - deinitialize runtime